- Discussion:

 "Thugs are the ones who have killed off their empathy, their compassion, their humanity when it comes to the suffering of those who were the objects of our greatest national crimes - and yet who physically empowered the economy and physically built the infrastructure of a Superpower."

 Innovative minds from a wide variety of backgrounds have propelled technological advancements and policy reforms, further shaping the nation's success.
 The story of building a superpower is one of collective effort, unity, and shared progress.
 It includes as a whole the contributions of all who worked toward a better future.
-America is the only country where one is free enough to brazenly cut it down without any fear of punishment by the government.
+Further, America is the only country where one is free enough to brazenly cut it down without any fear of punishment by the government.

 No comments: